rvsrvs/jasdev.github.io/_posts/2016-8-13-open-enums.md

 Turns out `changeType` is non-`nil`, [works in a `switch` statement](https://twitter.com/jckarter/status/720413224110129152), and has [undefined behavior](https://twitter.com/jckarter/status/720413571734118400)!

-To understand why this is the case<sup>1</sup>, we have to take a step back and define two terms: open and closed enumerations. `NSFetchedResultsChangeType` is an `NS_ENUM` and when bridged to Swift, it's [represented as an "open" enumeration](https://twitter.com/jckarter/status/720413830329663488).
+To understand why this is the case[^1], we have to take a step back and define two terms: open and closed enumerations. `NSFetchedResultsChangeType` is an `NS_ENUM` and when bridged to Swift, it's [represented as an "open" enumeration](https://twitter.com/jckarter/status/720413830329663488).
 The distinction between open and closed enumerations can be found in [Jordan Rose](https://twitter.com/UINT_MIN)'s manifesto on Swift [Library Evolution](https://github.com/apple/swift/blob/26fcd8c1e2a716b1b695de39e9be470c2a1814ba/docs/LibraryEvolution.rst#enums).
 In summary, open enumerations will be the [_default once ABI resilience ships_](https://twitter.com/jckarter/status/720413830329663488) and __allow__ the following changes between library versions __without breaking binary compatibility__:

-> - Adding a new case<sup>2</sup>
+> - Adding a new case[^2]
 > - Reordering existing cases is a binary-compatible source-breaking change.
 In particular, if an enum is `RawRepresentable`, changing the raw representations of cases may break existing clients who use them for serialization
 > - Adding a raw type to an enum that does not have one
-> - Removing a non-public, non-versioned case<sup>3</sup>
+> - Removing a non-public, non-versioned case
 > - Adding any other members
 > - Removing any non-public, non-versioned members
 > - Adding a new protocol conformance (with proper availability annotations)
 > - Removing conformances to non-public protocols

 On the flip side, [closed enumarations](https://github.com/apple/swift/blob/26fcd8c1e2a716b1b695de39e9be470c2a1814ba/docs/LibraryEvolution.rst#closed-enums) must be explicitly marked with the `@closed` attribute.
-This attribute __prevents__ the enumeration from "having any cases with less access than the enum itself<sup>3</sup> and adding new cases in the future."
+This attribute __prevents__ the enumeration from "having any cases with less access than the enum itself[^3] and adding new cases in the future."
 In addition to __guaranteeing case exhaustion for clients__, the attribute implies:

 > - Adding new cases is not permitted
 > - Reordering existing cases is not permitted.